StuyPulse/team694.github.io/about/mentors/index.md

 ### Robert Lin
 <div markdown="1" class="ec-description">
 Robert was our head animation mentor in 2009 and made our fledgling animation team one of the strongest contenders for the Autodesk Visualization Award.
-He taught members the ins and outs of 3ds Max and encouraged the team to come up with their own models, a feature unique to Stuypulse‟s submission.
+He taught members the ins and outs of 3ds Max and encouraged the team to come up with their own models, a feature unique to StuyPulse‟s submission.
 </div>

 ### Jim Potter